 With regard to the prudential judgments of popes and bishops on this or that human situation, less deference is required.
 There is nothing to prevent a layman from believing a pope or bishop to be wrong, for example, in his assessment of social, economic or political policies, or of broader cultural issues.
 Here a layman may prefer to follow his own judgment, and even to argue against the position of a pope or bishop.
 Charity is especially required in such cases, but ultimately it is a matter of prudence how seriously to take a given episcopal or papal opinion on such policy matters.

 Indeed, in most areas relating both to family life and life in the world, the responsibility of the laity to make judgments and implement the best possible policies cannot be legitimately ceded to churchmen.
 This is the layman’s province.
 He benefits greatly by understanding the authentic principles taught by the Church’s Magisterium about man and morality.
 In fact, he is obliged to follow these principles.
-But he is also obliged by his state in life to make the final decisions in such matters, for which he has ultimate responsibility.
+But within this moral framework, he is also obliged by his state in life to make the final decisions in prudential matters of policy, for which he has ultimate responsibility.